ncozzarin/ncozzarin.github.io/_posts/2025-07-06-justice-inequality-simulator.md

 To understand model fairness and biases, we generate counterfactual examples—modifications of inputs that flip the predicted outcome.
 This helps highlight which features influence decisions and uncover potential discrimination.

 {% highlight python %}
-# The full counterfactual generator script is quite long.
-# Here's a simplified placeholder for the concept:

 def generate_counterfactual(instance, model, tokenizer, max_changes=3):
     """
     Generate counterfactuals by iteratively modifying tokens until prediction flips.